-Over the course of the three-year initiative, the Police Foundation, CALEA and the INL officials will identify and make outreach to potential accreditation candidates, including law enforcement agencies, training and communications centers.
-These agencies will be invited to participate and if they commit to doing so, the Police Foundation will work with these agencies to prepare for the accreditation process.
-This preparation includes developing familiarity with and understanding of the CALEA approach, assessing agency readiness, identify and planning for policy and procedural enhancements necessary to be considered for accreditation status, and preparing agency leaders and staff for the CALEA on-site assessment.
+Since 2016, NPF, CALEA and INL have identified potential accreditation candidate agencies at the municipal, state, and federal levels in Mexico.
+Those agencies were invited to participate in the project and, if they committed to doing so, NPF worked with them to prepare for the accreditation process.
+This preparation included developing familiarity with and understanding of the CALEA approach, assessing agency readiness, identifying and planning for policy and procedural changes necessary for the agency to be considered for accreditation status, and preparing agency leaders and staff for the CALEA on-site assessment.

 NPF and CALEA agree that accrediting Mexico’s law enforcement agencies, communications centers, and training academies will further enhance opportunities for material reform by creating a strong policy foundation on which Mexican agencies can consistently operate and bolster community relations and public trust between Mexican officers and citizens.
 Where CALEA accreditation is awarded, the agencies will experience significant opportunities to leverage greater reforms and to maintain the credibility and professionalization that comes with internationally recognized accreditation.